 Whatever you do, don't use a serif for a headline and the body copy that follows.
 It will throw your typographic hierarchy all out of balance.
 In fact, try not to combine any fonts that are too similar.
 When using a serif for a headline, try a sans for body; when using a serif in your body copy, try a slab.

-A lot is about trial and error and what fits your eye, but you can set you off on the right track by reading our article.
+A lot is about trial and error, but we recommend reading our 20 perfect font pairings post to set you off on the right track.
 Remember… contrast, not conflict!